 While open to all graduates a degree, HND or foundation degree in accountancy, economics, finance or IT may be beneficial.

 Discover how to become an internal auditor.

 Also known as business, administrative or operations managers, office managers are responsible for organising all of the administrative activities that facilitate the smooth running of an office.
-This includes organising people, information and other resources.
-You must make sure that office equipment is maintained, relevant records are up to date and that all administration processes work effectively.

 For further information, see office manager.

 Opportunities are available with any company that makes a product, whether technical, financial or manufactured.

 You'll ensure that the product is being made as efficiently as possible and that the people working on it have access to the latest technologies and techniques.
 You're also responsible for the life cycle of the product - ensuring that the roadmap is followed, and features are being released on time.

 Learn more about a career as a product manager.

 You're responsible for completing the project work in line with the plan so you'll need to track work to be completed, set deadlines and delegate tasks to your project team, identifying any potential risks.

 You can get into project management with a degree in any subject.
 However, studying business or project management will provide practical knowledge about the commercial aspects of projects.